 On the upside, Microsoft said that Office 365 commercial revenue grew 22 percent in constant currency, driven by “higher ARPU (average revenue per user)” due to a “strong upsell to Office 365 and Microsoft 365 E5.”
 The focus on driving ARPU has been a constant theme for the past few quarters.
 Microsoft salespeople are very committed to convince customers to move from Office 365 E3 to E5 and move from Office 365 to Microsoft 365.
 Engineering does its part by introducing new features that need E5 licenses.

 Although the gap in monthly fee between E3 and E5 seems quite big, you get lots more functionality with E5, especially in data governance, compliance, and automation.
-The latest addition is 120 minutes of PSTN domestic calls.
-If you analyze all the different pieces in E5 over E3, the $15 monthly extra (in the U.S.) doesn’t seem quite so big.
+Microsoft announced their intention to give E5 users 120 minutes of PSTN domestic calls, but subsequently dropped this idea.
+Even so, if you analyze all the different pieces in E5 over E3, the $15 monthly extra (in the U.S.) doesn’t seem quite so big.

 Longer Deprecation Brings Big Gains